Terry Sanford: Tenure

 Sanford felt uncomfortable in the Senate after being used to holding executive offices, writing, "We get so little done for all the energy we expend."
 He served on multiple Senate committees: Select Committee on Ethics (Chair); Special Committee on Aging; Budget; Banking, Housing, and Urban Affairs including the Subcommittee on International Finance and Monetary Policy and Subcommittee on Securities; and Foreign Relations including the Subcommittee on Near Eastern and South Asian Affairs (Chair), Subcommittee on African Affairs, and Subcommittee on Western Hemisphere and Peace Corps Affairs.
 As was custom among members of the majority party, Sanford presided over sessions of the Senate on several occasions.
 He stayed in an apartment near the Capitol, and usually reported to his office by 8:00 am and worked until returning home later in the evening.
 He usually returned to his house in Durham on the weekends.

-During his Senate campaign, Sanford criticized President Reagan's policy towards the Contra War in Nicaragua, as the federal government funneled American financial support to the right-aligned Contras while they waged an insurgency against the leftist Sandanista government.
+During his Senate campaign, Sanford criticized President Reagan's policy towards the Contra War in Nicaragua, as the federal government funneled American financial support to the right-aligned Contras while they waged an insurgency against the leftist Sandinista government.
 Sanford hoped to propose an alternative solution to the conflict based upon the Marshall Plan.
-In February 1986 Sanford and Senator Chris Dodd traveled to Central America to study the issue.
+In February 1986, Sanford and Senator Chris Dodd traveled to Central America to study the issue.
 At the same time President Oscar Arias of Costa Rica was hosting a multilateral conference with representatives of nearby countries troubled by the conflict in Nicaragua.
 Sanford proposed to Arias that after the war ended a multinational working group be created to plan for economic redevelopment of the region.
-Arias was receptive to the idea, and soon after Sanford returned to the United States he delivered his first major speech before the Senate, supporting a resolution commending Arias' initiatives to host negotiations and end the Nicaraguan civil war.
+Arias was receptive to the idea, and soon after Sanford returned to the United States he delivered his first major speech before the Senate, supporting a resolution commending Arias' initiatives to host negotiations and end the Nicaraguan war.
 The resolution passed, 97 votes to 1.
-In June Sanford announced the creation of an International Commission for Central American Recovery and Development to create an outline for regional development under the coordination of Duke University's Center for International Development Research.
+In June, Sanford announced the creation of an International Commission for Central American Recovery and Development to create an outline for regional development under the coordination of Duke University's Center for International Development Research.
 As with the North Carolina Fund, Sanford secured backing from private philanthropic organizations to fund the body's work.
 By the time the group had its first meeting in December, he had recruited 47 members including diplomats, scholars, and economists.
 Though Sanford was not a member of the body, it became known as the "Sanford Commission" for his role in its creation.
 He repeatedly returned to Central America to tour Nicaragua and observe Arias' peace process.